trash89/journalGraphQLServer/README.md

 - the database server, with a relational database schema deployed on Heroku PostgreSQL service
 - the GraphQL server, built with the latest Express, Apollo and Prisma ORM packages
-- the frontend application, built with NextJS, Redux and Material-UI, relaying on the graphql server to communicate with the database
+- the frontend application, built with ReactJS, Redux and Material-UI, relaying on the graphql server to communicate with the database

 This repository contains the GraphQL server for the Journal application and the database schema definition.